 Completion of all prerequisites prior to matriculation.
 See our prerequisites.
 All prerequisite courses must be completed at a college or university accredited by at least one of the accrediting agencies found here.

 A professor who has taught the applicant in a collegiate academic course and can attest to the applicant’s academic abilities.
 Letters from teaching assistants, lab instructors, academic advisors, and similar positions will NOT fulfill this requirement.

 A licensed physical therapist the applicant has observed and/or worked with.

 A person of the applicant’s choice.
 This can be a professor, physical therapist, academic advisor, teaching assistant, lab instructor, mentor, and similar positions.
 Letters from family members will not be accepted.

 - 100 verified physical therapy observation hours at the time of application.
 The Admissions Committee encourages applicants to observe in a variety of clinical settings and specialties.
-For the 2022–2023 application cycle candidates are expected to have some observation hours but not required to have 100.
+For the 2023-2024 application cycle, candidates are expected to have some observation hours but are not required to have 100.
 Candidates should report any verified completed hours at the time of application.
 If observation hours are completed once the application is submitted, candidates should update the PT Observation Hours in PTCAS.

 - Once an application has been verified by PTCAS, applicants will be emailed a link to pay the Duke application fee of $50.
 (The fee paid to PTCAS is a separate fee that pays for PTCAS' services.
 This is an admission application for Duke.)
 Applicants can apply for a PTCAS fee waiver following the instructions found here.
 If PTCAS grants a fee waiver, the applicant should submit proof under the documents section of their PTCAS application, and Duke will waive the $50 application fee, too.